 After creating a microsite, you can customize it extensively.
 We’ll walk through all the options.

-To get started, select the name of the microsite you wish to customize.
-Notice the tabs along the top of the screen.
+Select the name of the microsite you wish to customize.
+You are brought to a new screen.
+Notice the tabs along the top of this screen.
 These tabs represent all the different settings you can customize.

 Let’s walk through each tab.